 Many of these treatments don’t even address a cause but focus on a symptom.
-The best example is many of the drugs used to treat IBS.
-Most of these force a change in your biochemistry or physiology to change your symptoms but don’t address the underlying cause of your problem.
-You never really heal, and you’ll always have to take them.
+The best examples are many of the drugs used to treat IBS.
+Most of these force a change in your biochemistry or physiology to change your symptoms but don’t address the underlying cause of your problem, as described in the British Medical Journal.
+You never truly heal, and you’ll always have to take them.

 Other treatments may address a potential cause, but they can be equally ineffective because there are so many different causes that you may be targeting the wrong one.
 The IBS Treatment Center delivers standout results because we can define the cause and target treatment at it instead of at symptoms.
 We have helped 1000’s of patients cure their IBS.
 You can read some of their stories here.